-This document aims at presenting work related to the architecture of the MEDINA Evidence Management Tools [KR4] and the MEDINA Evidence Trustworthiness Management System that aims at ensuring that all evidence and assessment results are secured.
+This document aims to present the work related to the architecture of the MEDINA Evidence Management Tools [KR4] and the MEDINA Evidence Trustworthiness Management System, which aims to ensure that all evidence and assessment results are secured.
 The architecture, data model and sequence diagrams of the MEDINA Evidence Management Tools are proposed, extending the models already presented in D5.2 [1].

-While the technical details of the tools that compose the MEDINA Evidence Management Tools [KR4] are presented in D3.5 [2], the main ideas and motivation are presented in this document.
-Two new evidence management tools have been introduced in this second release: Assessment and Management of Organisational Evidence (AMOE) and Generic Evidence Collector (GEC).
+While the technical details of the tools that compose the MEDINA Evidence Management Tools [KR4] are presented in D3.6 [2], their main ideas and motivation are presented in this document.
 Moreover, the current coverage of the high assurance level requirements identified in the August 2022 draft candidate version of the EUCS scheme [3] has been matched with the different tools comprising the MEDINA Evidence Management Tools.
-In addition to that, the future functionalities that should be added in order to comply with the EUCS requirement have been identified.

-This document also presents the functional and technical details of the MEDINA Evidence Trustworthiness Management System, how it fits into the MEDINA framework, the architecture and description of the prototype and how it is delivered, focusing on the updates on D3.1 [4].
+This document also presents the functional and technical details of the MEDINA Evidence Trustworthiness Management System, how it fits into the MEDINA framework, the architecture and description of the prototype and how it is delivered.

-Finally, although MEDINA focuses mostly on the automated monitoring and the high-level assurance of the EUCS certification scheme, CSPs may still struggle in the basic level, especially the smaller ones.
-Therefore, the checklist presented in Section 5 is aimed at these small CSPs so that they can be guided in their self - assessment and can know which kind of evidence they should provide to the CABs when carrying out a third-party assessment.
+Finally, although MEDINA focuses mostly on the automated monitoring and the high-level assurance of the EUCS certification scheme, CSPs, especially the smaller ones, may still struggle in ensuring certification of non-automatable requirements.
+Therefore, the checklist presented in section 6 is aimed at these small CSPs so that they can be guided in their self - assessment and can know which kind of evidence they should provide to the CABs when carrying out a third-party assessment.
 This is an innovation brought in by MEDINA.